 Prolongs the Life of Your Bathroom

-Consider all the different surfaces in your bathroom — walls, ceiling, trim, vanity, metals, etc. — and how a buildup of moisture (which results to the growth of mold and mildew) will affect those surfaces over time.
+Consider all the different surfaces in your bathroom — walls, ceiling, trim, vanity, metals, etc. — and how a buildup of moisture (which results in the growth of mold and mildew) will affect those surfaces over time.
 If a bathroom does not have a proper ventilation system, then the prolonged exposure to excessive moisture will cause the paint to peel, the wood to rot, metal to corrode and the walls to decay.
 The regular use of a properly functioning exhaust fan will help to protect the structural soundness and prolong the life of your bathroom; saving you money in the long run from having to do a remodel to fix a moisture-damaged bathroom.

 Keeping Your Exhaust Fan Clean